Samuel-Buteau/universal-battery-database/README.md

 First, there needs to be some concept of unknown value, since the info can be missing sometimes.
 TODO: list the ways to handle missing value in the definition page

-TODO: when validating, null means unapplicable or unknown. there needs to be a flag to distinguish between the two. for ratios, missing always means unknown
+TODO: when validating, null means inapplicable or unknown. there needs to be a flag to distinguish between the two. for ratios, missing always means unknown

-In terms of modelling, any value which can be Unknown should be given a latent variable per cell, electrolyte, ... and the general way to handle this is indicator*known + (1-indicator)*latent where indicator is 0 in case of unknown and 1 in case of known and where latent is trainable.
+In terms of modeling, any value which can be Unknown should be given a latent variable per cell, electrolyte, ... and the general way to handle this is indicator*known + (1-indicator)*latent where indicator is 0 in case of unknown and 1 in case of known and where latent is trainable.
 This might be slightly inefficient, but at most 2x, and having this systematic mechanism will avoid headaches later.